Kimserey/BlogArchive/20160212_Improving_developer_feedback_loop_in_WebSharper_UI_Next_with_FAKE.md

 # Improving developer feedback loop in WebSharper.UI.Next with FAKE

-In my previous posts I explained how to use WebSharper in different ways with Sitelet to build complete backend + frontend web app and with UI.Next to build reactive front end.
+In my previous posts I explained how to use WebSharper in different ways with Sitelet to build complete backend + frontend web app and with UI.Next to build reactive frontend.
 If you built the samples, you would have realised that for every changes, a compilation is required to build the JS files.
 Last week [@Tobias_Burger](https://twitter.com/toburger) [asked me](https://kimsereyblog.blogspot.co.uk/2016/01/architecture-for-web-app-built-in-f-and.html?showComment=1454496891390#c879113901600675581link) whether I knew a way to improve developer feedback loop when developing web app with WebSharper and that is the subject of this post - __Improving developer feedback loop in WebSharper.UI.Next with F#.__

 __What is a feedback loop?__

 In this post case, a feedback loop is referred as a way to propagate changes from the code to the UI and get a visual feedback from it.
-Having fewer steps between writing and visualising results in faster feedbacks which indirectly improves developer experience.
+Having fewer steps, between writing and visualising, results in faster feedbacks which indirectly improves developer experience.
 A great example is - building a web app in JS.
 For JS, saving the files is enough to propagate changes and only a refresh of the page is needed.
 In contrast, an app with WebSharper requires the project to be recompiled when changes are made.
 Therefore, more actions are required before having a visual feedback.